Relative pronouns

 A house becomes A small house

 For example: C’è una casetta in mezzo al bosco.
-This means, There’s a small house in the middle of the forest, where casetta is the diminutive form of casa, implying a smaller or cozier house.
+This means, There’s a small house in the middle of the forest.
+Here, casetta suggests not just a smaller house, but often a cozy, charming one—perhaps a cabin or cottage.

 Un gatto becomes Un gattino